prateek8731/Python-Coursework-/README.md

 # Python-Coursework-
-The program here is created using python which is an assignment.
+The was my academic assignment.